 One of Flexbox’s best-kept secrets is probably how to override

 justify-content to position a flex-item independently along the main axis.
-The solution: auto margins27!
+The solution: auto margins!
 They aren’t new to CSS, of course, but in combination with Flexbox they unveil an entirely new power.
 When applied to a flex item, the item will automatically extend its specified margin to occupy the extra space in the flex container depending on the direction in which the auto-margin is applied.

 Re-Imagining UI Patterns With Flexbox

-That the power of Flexbox goes beyond common layouting tasks, shows an experiment by Zell Liew28.
+That the power of Flexbox goes beyond common layouting tasks, shows an experiment by Zell Liew.
 He used Flexbox to re-imagine a UI pattern which you’ll find everywhere: the star rating element.
 His Flexbox version gets by with only 50 lines of code and five stars in SVG and was brought to life using a combination of the sibling selector

 flex-flow property and

-Flexbox Patterns29 by CJ Cenizal also shows ways of using the power of Flexbox to build UI components.
+Flexbox Patterns by CJ Cenizal also shows ways of using the power of Flexbox to build UI components.
 It provides interactive examples and the source code you’ll need to get started with stepper inputs, tabs, form footers, centered prompts, sidebars and more.

-Tools And Further Resources Link
+Tools And Other Resources

-Calculating The Width of Flex Items Link
+Calculating The Width Of Flex Items

 Dealing With Bugs And Workarounds

 Like any technique, Flexbox isn’t free of bugs, of course.
-For those moments when you run into one, Flexbugs31 is bound to cater for a fix.
+For those moments when you run into one, Flexbugs is bound to cater for a fix.
 The community-curated list of Flexbox issues is regularly updated to provide solutions and browser workarounds.
 If you discover a bug that’s not listed yet, you can report it via GitHub.
-Speaking of browser workarounds: The Flexibility polyfill32 provides a fix for older versions of Internet Explorer that don’t support Flexbox.
+Speaking of browser workarounds: The Flexibility polyfill provides a fix for older versions of Internet Explorer that don’t support Flexbox.
 It detects flex-affected elements on the page and restyles them accordingly in IE 8 and 9.